 A little bit of home décor never hurt a snow shelter.
 Carving out little alcoves for tea-light candles can add some wonderful ambiance and a little bit of heat to the shelter.
 A bent stick shoved into the ceiling can be used as a hook to hang up little lanterns or headlamps.
 And finally, some snow-scaping on the outside adds an artistic draw.
 Gargoyles, lions, and snowmen can add a lot to the feng shui of a snow shelter.

-I hope this article can help you build a quinzee next winter.
+I hope this article can help you build a quinzee now or in the future.
 Good luck and stay warm!

 How to Build an Igloo by Norbert E. Yankielun

 Snow Caves by Ernest Wilkinson

 About the Author: Steve Nicolini is an experienced permaculturist and wilderness skills instructor.
 He taught at Alderleaf for several years.
 Learn more about Steve Nicolini.